pedromiguelcp/pedromiguelcp/README.md

-- 👋 Hi, my name is Pedro Pereira (26 y.o.).
+- 👋 Hi, my name is Pedro Pereira (27 y.o.).

 - 👀 I’m interested in Embedded Systems, Hardware Acceleration, and GNSS Receivers.

-- 💞️ I’m looking to collaborate on emerging and exciting new projects related to FPGA-based Signal Processing.
+- 💞️ I’m looking to collaborate on emerging and exciting new projects related to GNSS receivers and FPGA-based Signal Processing.

 - 📫 Reach me on me.pedropereira@gmail.com.